Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Experiments

 \subsection{Further Analysis on Centroid-based Tokenizer}

 Performances on downstream tasks are closely related to the tokenizer.
-Tokenizers using more datasets (such as DALL-E~\cite{peng2022beit} in BEiT~\cite{bao2022beit}) and distilled from huge models (such CLIP~\cite{radford2021learning} in BEiTv2~\cite{peng2022beit}) often achieve better results.
-Such parametric tokenizers are so large that they are able to fine-tune on downstream tasks alone even without encoders.
-Moreover, they consume a lot of training resources before pre-training, also they need long time to infer visual tokens.
-Patches from images usually has the nature of local invariance, i.e., if a patch in one image is replaced, it will not affect other patches.
-While previous visual tokenizers fail to maintain the property.
-To show the noise resistance ability of our centroid-based tokenizers, we first mask out some patches to investigate whether the remained patch tokens will be changed.
-Also we introduce some noises like Gaussian noise and Gaussian blur to image, to observe the ratio of token indices unchanged.

-As shown in Table~\ref{table: cmp_tokenizer}, our non-parametric centroid tokenizer is more stable in noises against BEiT and BEiTv2.
-Both tokenizers from BEiT and BEiTv2 will change the corresponding tokens even if the pixels of patches are not changed (only 1.41\% and 3.97\% tokens are kept unchanged), which means that they cannot guarantee the local correspondence between image patches and visual tokens.
-Therefore, the tokens from parametric tokenizers cannot independently represent a single semantic information.
-While in our method, we only achieve each centroid using single patch, and will not suffer the inconsistency resulted by noise, as the clustering extract the key information of the patch, which is more robust to noise.
+Tokenizers using larger datasets (such as DALL-E in BEiT) and distilled from huge models (such as CLIP in BEiTv2) tend to achieve better results.
+However, they require a significant amount of training resources before pre-training, and take longer to infer visual tokens.